-Justine Siegal - Qualifications Of First Female Major Leagues Baseball Coach
+Justine Siegal, First Female Major League Baseball Coach Brings Inclusion for All

 Baseball Myths and Playing Hardball

 Baseball is over 170 years old, invented in 1845; even though Star Trek's Ensign Chekhov insisted that the Russians invented it and the Spalding sports company insisted that Albert Doubleday invented it in 1839 - a story itself invented in 1907.

 The sport of baseball enjoyed all-female teams during World War II, when the men went off to fight with the Allies against Nazis and Pearl Harbor enemies.
 Those teams played hardball, not softball, not even fast pitch softball.
 It was baseball and women played it well.

 We even have a National Women's Baseball Team!

 All that having gone before, why then did it take 170 years to find a woman major league baseball coach?

 In 1846, the New York Knickerbockers ball club played America's first official game of baseball.
 Since they were the only baseball team in existence, they played against a team of cricket players (reference: The History Channel).
 America's first National Baseball League team was recognized in 1858.

 As of 2015, American Major League Baseball had no female general managers, umpires, or coaches, other than occasionally during spring training and similar circumstances.

 I first heard of the English children's game of rounders in a Sherlock Holmes pastiche story about the Great Detective's adventures in America.